WCSCourses/ViralBioinfLAC2022/Modules/BASHscripting.md

     CountScript.sh /path/to/a/file

+>You could try this script with the reference.fasta file in the BASH_scripting directory.

 **Exercise 5:** Modify the HelloToYou.sh script so that it takes two arguments (your firstname as $1 and surname as $2) from the command line.
 Command line execution would be:

     HelloToYou.sh Johann Mastropiero